 For in-depth information on granting users permissions for the MySQL Database Service, see Policy Details for MySQL Database Service .

-MySQL Database Service uses Block Volume for all data storage.
-Block volumes are always encrypted.
+Encryption at rest: MySQL Database Service uses Block Volume for all data storage.
+Block volumes and Backups are always encrypted.
 For more information, see Block Volume Encryption.

 Limits on MySQL Database Service